Time:

 In my second experiment, I delve into what makes a location unique.
 My findings revealed that people associate places with relationships and personal experiences.
 Some locations hold significance due to past events, which motivates people to visit less popular spots.
 With the right context and information provided, visitors showcase more respect for these destinations.

-Experiment 3: Assessing What Already Exists
+Competitive Analysis: Assessing What Already Exists

 Finally, I revisited the topic of inspiration for other exploration apps like Explorest, which offers sought-after travel destination coordinates.
 This app has influenced the development of Wanderlens and how it appeals to photographers.
 Another app called Sky Guide, a star tracker app utilizing AR, has inspired Wanderlens' approach to making use of 360-degree panorama movement using the device’s compass.